 You now have a self-testing build that runs your application and infrastructure tests after every commit.
 If you keep growing your test suite, and all your developers regularly integrate their work, your code will always be in a deployable state.
 But how do you actually deploy it?
 That’s the topic of the next section.

 Continuous delivery (CD) is a software development practice where you ensure that you can deploy to production at any time in a manner that is fast, reliable, and sustainable.
 You could choose to deploy daily, several times a day, thousands of times per day, or even after every single commit that passes the automated tests; this last approach is known as continuous deployment.
-The key with CD is not how often you deploy, but to ensure that the frequency of deployment is purely a business decision—not something limited by your technology.
+The key with CD is not how often you deploy, but to ensure that the frequency of deployment is purely a business decision and not limited by your technology.

-Ensure you can deploy to production at any time in a manner that is fast, reliable, and sustainable. |
+Ensure that you can deploy to production at any time in a manner that is fast, reliable, and sustainable. |

-If you’re used to a painful deploy process that happens only once every few weeks or months, then deploying many times per day may sound like a nightmare, and deploying thousands of times per day may sound impossible.
+If you’re used to a painful deployment process that happens only once every few weeks or months, deploying many times per day may sound like a nightmare, and deploying thousands of times per day may sound impossible.
 But this is yet another place where, if it hurts, you need to do it more often.

-To make it possible to deploy more often—and more importantly, to make it possible to deploy any time you want—you typically need to fulfill two requirements:
+To make it possible to deploy more often—and more importantly, to make it possible to deploy anytime you want—you typically need to fulfill two requirements:

-The code is always in a deployable state: You saw in the previous section that this is the key benefit of practicing CI.
+You saw in the previous section that this is the key benefit of practicing CI.
 If everyone is integrating their work regularly, and you have a self-testing build with a sufficient suite of tests, then your code will always be ready to deploy.

 The following is a list of the most common strategies for deploying apps: